nashio/phaser-requirejs-boilerplate/README.md

-# phaser-requirejs
+# phaser-requirejs-boilerplate
-A requirejs + phaserjs boilerplate.
-The idea is to keep states and additional modules separated so the game doesn't become a huge pile of code.
+A require.js + phaser.js file structure starter to keep your game modularized.

 # run
 Open a quick server at the root folder: